jsimms/compost-instructions/README.md

 And there you have it.
 The entire iceberg.

 ### Testing Manually
 You don’t have to wait for the arduino to send data to test if the app works.
 You can send your own GET requests to the `/sensor/` endpoint through a browser.
+Try it.

+Enter this into your browser:
-Try it: http://localhost:4567/sensor?temp=10000&hum=1
+http://localhost:4567/sensor?temp=10000&hum=1

+And you should see a [confirmation message](http://jdsimms.com.s3.amazonaws.com/compost/webapp21.png) that the request was received.

 Then go to:
 http://localhost:4567/

-Wait a bit and you should see the parameters that you sent over.
+Wait a bit and you should [see the page load the parameters](http://jdsimms.com.s3.amazonaws.com/compost/webapp22.png) that you sent over.

 ### Deploy to Heroku
 It’s more fun to have this app hosted somewhere besides `localhost` so kids can check it from anywhere, at anytime.
 For this, we will use [Heroku](https://www.heroku.com/).